-For the consideration of component long term reliability, the following power sequence is strongly recommended while the MCH's AGP interface is running at 3.3 V. If the AGP interface is running at 1.5 V, the following power sequence recommendation is no longer applicable.
-The power sequence recommendations are:
+For the consideration of component long-term reliability, the following power sequence is strongly recommended while the GMCH's internal graphics interface is running at 3.3 V. The power sequence recommendations are:

-- During the power-up sequence, the 1.85 V must ramp up to 1.0 V before 3.3 V ramps up to 2.2V. - During the power-down sequence, the 1.85 V cannot ramp below 1.0 V before 3.3 V ramps below 2.2V.
+- During the power-up sequence, the 1.85 V must ramp up to 1.0 V before 3.3 V ramps up to 2.2 V. - During the power-down sequence, the 1.85 V cannot ramp below 1.0 V before 3.3 V ramps below 2.2 V.

-The same power sequence recommendation also applies to the entrance and exit of S3 state, since the MCH power is compete off during the S3 state.
+The same power sequence recommendation also applies to the entrance and exit of S3 state, since the GMCH power is compete off during the S3 state.

-Refer to Section 11.5.1 for more information on the power ramp sequence requirement between 3.3 V and 1.85 V. System designers need to be aware of this requirement while designing the voltage regulators and selecting the power supply.
-For further details on the voltage sequencing requirements, refer to the Intel® 815 Chipset Family: 82815P/82815EP Memory Controller Hub (MCH) For Use With Universal Socket 370 Datasheet.
+Refer to Section 12.5.1 for more information on the power ramp sequence requirement between 3.3 V and 1.85 V. System designers need to be aware of this requirement while designing the voltage regulators and selecting the power supply.
+For further details on the voltage sequencing requirements, refer to the Intel[®] 815 Chipset Family: 82815G/82815EG Graphics and Memory Controller Hub (GMCH) For Use With Universal Socket 370 Datasheet.